leonardlab/HBS_GAMES/README.md

 1. Clone the repo (see Installation and running instructions for details)

-2. Activate the environment (this is all you need for day-to-day development):
+2. Activate the environment using poetry (this is all you need for day-to-day development).
+You will need the package pyenv installed, with Python 3.10 available.

 ```bash
 $ poetry shell